 This virtual meeting is a continuation of the Rural Community Action Assemblies begun in 2020.
 The series focuses on actionable research and programmatic models to promote strong and equitable community, economic, and workforce development in rural Pennsylvania.
 This series is cohosted by the Philadelphia Fed's Community Development and Regional Outreach Department, Penn State's Center for Economic and Community Development, and the Center for Rural Pennsylvania.

-We hope you will join us.
 For questions about this series, please contact Nathaniel Borek at email@example.com.